janritter/docker-phpunit-php7/README.md

 # PHP7 - PHPUNIT Docker

-A series of docker files with different things for working with Composer, PHPUnit, XDebug, Sqlite3, and MySQL to make CI/CD a little easier.
+A series of docker files with different things for working with Composer, PHPUnit, XDebug, Sqlite3, MySQL and Postgres to make CI/CD a little easier.

 Intended for usage in a CI environment (Travis, Gitlab, Drone, etc.):
  - PHP7 (based off the [official](https://hub.docker.com/_/php/) PHP Docker)